Equine Veterinary Mission Statement & Core Values: A Practical Guide

 Engaging Your Team and Clients

-A well-crafted mission statement and set of core values are only effective if they are embraced by your team and understood by your clients.
+According to the ACCA, a well-crafted mission statement and set of core values are only effective if they are embraced by your team and understood by your clients.

 Share these foundational elements with your team through discussions that connect the values and mission to daily operations.
 Encourage feedback and foster a sense of ownership among your staff.